Types of Therapeutic Radiation

 Particle radiation therapy

-Particle radiation therapy uses higher-energy radiation particles in cancer therapy.
-Types of radiation particles used in radiation therapy include neutrons, protons, ions, and antiprotons.
+of particles used include neutrons, protons, ions, and antiprotons.
 Proton therapy

 that have this treatment.
-Antiproton therapy is the newest type of particle radiation therapy under study.
-It has promise for use in radiosurgery techniques.
+Antiproton therapy is the newest type under study.
+It may

 Intensity-modulated radiation therapy (IMRT)